 The Security Manual has recommended policies, procedures and written agreements with employees, vendors and other parties who have access to the company's technology assets.
 To make this process as easy as possible, Janco provides 18 formatted electronic forms for distribution and documentation.
 All forms are in easy-to-edit Microsoft Word templates so all you need to do is add your corporate logo, make your own additions and changes and your task of policy and procedure documentation is nearly complete!

-The ELECTRONIC forms included with the Security Manual template are:
+The forms included are: